Reserves of the Government of Singapore

 HDB flats in Woodlands; when HDB purchases state land for development into public housing, the purchase price paid by HDB goes into the past reserves.

 The Istana is the official residence of the President of Singapore.

-The reserves of the Government of Singapore are the investment assets of the Singaporean state, including those of Ministry of Finance and the Statutory Boards, the Monetary Authority of Singapore, GIC Private Limited (GIC), and Temasek Holdings.
+The reserves of the Government of Singapore are the investment assets of the Singaporean state, including those of the Ministry of Finance, the statutory boards, the Monetary Authority of Singapore, GIC Private Limited (GIC), and Temasek Holdings.

-In constitutional terms, the Past Reserves as a legal term refers to such reserves as existed before the sitting government came into office (the most recent handover being 23 May 2025).
+In the Constitution of Singapore, the term "Past Reserves" refers to reserves that existed before the sitting government came into office (the most recent handover being 23 May 2025).
 The president's discretion to withhold access to the Past Reserves is intended as a "second key" to ensure financial stability and restrain waste of the reserves.